botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Referer CSRF

+>Identify change email vulnerable to the referer header to validate being part of the referer header value.

 >Adding original domain of target and append it to the **Referer header** in the form of a query string, allow the change email to update.

 ```html